Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses

 \textit{\textbf{Conclusion.}}---In this \textit{Letter}, we investigate the possibility of multiple subpopulations of \acp{BBH} each associated with a different range of black hole masses.
 We find strong evidence that there are at least three such subpopulations with different mass-ratio and spin-magnitude distributions, with transitions between them inferred at $\mtmid$ and $\mthigh$.
-A caveat to these results is that we use strongly-parametrized models, potentially subject to model misspecification.
+A caveat to these results is that we use strongly-parametrized models, potentially subject to model misspecification. {Model misspecification of the $p(q)$ distributions might be particularly important (Fig.~\ref{fig:p_m1_m2}) as we can resolve the features more precisely in the mass distributions than with spins or redshift.
+While our results are internally self-consistent when the power-law and normal distributions are swapped, testing with more models and future data can always help shed light on model misspecifications.}

 However, the strength of the signal and that the fact that these transition points have been individually found in other analyses~\cite{Li:2023yyt, Tiwari:2021yvr, Antonini:2024het, Antonini:2025zzw, Tong2025, Antonini:2025ilj, Afroz:2025ikg} suggests that even with some degree of model misspecification, the presence of three subpopulations and their broad features are real.
 Furthermore, these results imply that usual assumptions of separability of the population distribution of \ac{BBH} parameters breaks down above $\sim 25 M_{\odot}$.

 Finally, our work focuses mostly on \acp{BBH} at higher masses as we do not find any clearly localized subpopulations at $m_1 < 25 M_{\odot}$.
 In particular, we do not find evidence for any transitions around the $10 M_{\odot}$ peak.
-There are reasons to expect substructure at this peak, both based on previous observations~\cite{Godfrey:2023oxb, Galaudage:2024meo, GWTC4:astrodist} and based on theoretical considerations.
+There are reasons to expect substructure at this peak, both based on previous observations~\cite{Godfrey:2023oxb, Galaudage:2024meo, GWTC4:astrodist, Banerjee:2021xzp} and based on theoretical considerations.
 Isolated binary formation channels that undergo stable mass transfer often predict a peak near $10 M_{\odot}$(for e.g. Refs~\cite{Giacobbo:2018etu, Neijssel:2019, Tanikawa:2021qqi, vanSon:2022ylf, vanSon:2022myr}).
 Some studies of cluster formation channels also find a peak around $10 M_{\odot}$~\cite{Ye:2024ypm, Ye:2025ano} while others~\cite{Antonini:2022vib} place the peak at higher masses.
 We plan to revisit this subpopulation in a future study.